saint7007/school-management/README.md

 }'
 ```

-There is a postman collection in folder, **postman-collection** it contains all the request and payloads
+There is a postman collection in folder, **postman-collection** it contains all the request and payloads.
 To import these in postman, use these steps https://learning.postman.com/docs/getting-started/importing-and-exporting-data/

 ## How to test the database?